What happens after a deprivation of liberty is authorised?

 - The Deprivation of Liberty Safeguards assessment

-- Deprivation of Liberty Safeguards - supported living
+- Deprivation of Liberty Safeguards for people in supported living

-- Deprivation of Liberty Safeguards (DoLS) - other resources
+- Deprivation of Liberty Safeguards (DoLS) - useful organisations

 Deprivation of Liberty Safeguards

 If a deprivation of liberty has been allowed by the local authority or local health board, this is called ‘authorisation’.
 The person with dementia is said to be ‘under DoLS’.

 Even after authorisation, there are still important safeguards to make sure that they are protected.